 Admissions staff are experienced in considering a wide range of international qualifications against course entry requirements.
-Prospective applicants who wish to discuss whether their qualifications will meet the necessary entry criteria should contact the School of Education directly.
+Prospective applicants who wish to discuss whether their qualifications will meet the necessary entry criteria should contact the School of Psychology directly (psyc-tpadmissions@leeds.ac.uk).
 Further information for prospective international applicants can be found on the University of Leeds international student webpages.